 To fulfil its promises to its patrons, SCS holds their name, address and email address, and the amount of the donation received.
 This information is held as long as someone remains a patron.

-Under its contract with the SCS appointed accompanist, SCS holds their contact details in order to:
+SCS holds the contact details of its appointed accompanist in order to:

 - send them payments for rehearsal fees and for paying at SCS concerts (if not done in person)